Fun and Challenging Math Problems for the Young, and Young At Heart

 15. The simplest answer to this question is the north pole.
 The other solutions are all in Antarctica.
 Start approximately 1.16 miles north of the south pole, and walk south for one mile.
 You are now about 1/6 of a mile from the south pole.
 As you walk east, you trace an exact circle around the south pole, returning to your original longitude.
 Walk north a mile and you're back where you started from.
 If you move a little closer to the south pole, your eastward trek takes you twice around the south pole.
 A solution exists for every positive integer n.
 Your starting location is 1 + 1/(2πn) miles north of the south pole.

 16. The base cell is a regular hexagon, ½ inch on a side.
 Note that the diameter of this hexagon is 1, hence it can be colored with one color.
 Tile the entire plane with these hexagons.
-As we move along one row of hexagons, color the cells red orange yellow green blue indigo violet, and repeat.
+As we move along one row of hexagons, color the cells red orange yellow green blue pink purple, and repeat.
 The row just above this one is colored the same way, but shifted ober, so that the red hexagon rests above yellow and green.
 The row above this is colored the same way, with the same phase shift.
 This pattern repeats as successive rows cover the entire plane.
 Verify that the closes red hexagons are sqrt(7)/2 = 1.32 inches apart.
 Therefore points that are 1 unit apart always have different colors.

 The 7 color hexagon tiling is regional, i.e. small regions of the plane are assigned individual colors and it all works out.
 Any regional solution requires at least 6 colors.
 I have developed a proof of this; I may post it online at some point.